-The Leone d’Oro International awards only the best extra virgin olive oils in the world, which are the result of the commitment and passion of producers from around the world.
+Leone d’Oro International Competition is the most selective oil competition in the world, discovery, promoting and honoring olive oils fruit of commitment and passion of producers from around the world.

-The Leone d’Oro International is a project about and in constant growth.
+The Leone d’Oro International is a project that is constantly growing.

 We are passionate about olive oil and want to share our knowledge.